 Here are three options that are designed to help:

 You do not have to establish your own local production plant in order to start manufacturing in China.
 You can start out with a low-risk, light-commitment model called Contract Manufacturing.
-In this model, PTL Group takes care of some or all manufacturing aspects for you – from component procurement and product assembly in China to QC and shipping.
+In this model, PTL Group takes care of some or all manufacturing aspects for you – from component procurement and product assembly services in China to QC and shipping.
 We treat your product design, intellectual property and trade secrets in full confidentiality.

 The Contract Manufacturing model includes an initial assessment stage, in which a team of experts helps you assess the cost of purchasing local components for your products and adjusts the final design to local market needs.
 We can also assess the cost of manufacturing in China for full or partial assembly options.